IG offers grey market contract for Poste Italiane IPO

 "It's a good way to figure out what the market expects from this IPO," Longo said.

-IG has offered the same type of contracts for the IPOs of social network giants Facebook (FB.O) and Twitter (TWTR.N), Britain's Royal Mail (RMG.L), and still has one on offer for the planned IPO of China's Alibaba Group Holding Ltd IPO-ALIB.N.
+IG has offered the same type of contracts for the IPOs of social network giants Facebook and Twitter, Britain's Royal Mail, and still has one on offer for the planned IPO of China's Alibaba Group Holding Ltd IPO-ALIB.N.